Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture6.md

 So the idea is, I give both the:

-- amount
+- Amount
-- token name
+- Token Name

 Then do the appropriate curl.
 So one thing we need for this, is an address, the address where the freshly minted tokens should be sent to and also the change.
 We updated the environment variable env.sh file with the appropriate address in the “preparation for lecture 6” to handle this.